-EXHIBIT 3-1: MEMORANDUM FROM SANDRA B. HENRIQUEZ, ASSISTANT SECRETARY FOR PUBLIC AND INDIAN HOUSING, 2011, MEDICAL MARIJUANA USE IN PUBLIC HOUSING AND HOUSING CHOICE VOUCHER PROGRAMS
+EXHIBIT 3-3: MEMORANDUM FROM SANDRA B. HENRIQUEZ, ASSISTANT SECRETARY FOR PUBLIC AND INDIAN HOUSING, 2011, MEDICAL MARIJUANA USE IN PUBLIC HOUSING AND HOUSING CHOICE VOUCHER PROGRAMS

-U.S. DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT WASHINGTON, DC 20410-5000

-ASSISTANT SECRETARY FOR PUBLIC AND INDIAN HOUSING

-February 10, 2011

-MEMORANDUM FOR:

-All Field Offices and Public Housing Agencies (PHAs)

-FROM:

-for Public and Indian Housing

-SUBJECT:

-Medical Marijuana Use In Public Housing and Housing Choice Voucher Programs
+No and provide the second U.S. DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT WASHINGTON, DC 20410-5000 ASSISTANT SECRETARY FO PUBLIC AND INDIAN HOUSI MEMORANDUM FROM: FOR: All Field Offices and Public Housing Agencies (PHAs) Sandra B. Henryquez, Assistant Sceretary SUBJECT: for Public and Indian Housing Medical Marijuana Use In Public Housing and Housing Choice Voucher Programs

-The Department has recently received numerous inquiries regarding the use of medical marijuana1 in the Public Housing (PH) and Housing Choice Voucher (HCV) programs2.
+The Department has recently received numerous inquiries regarding the use of medical marijuana in the Public Housing (PH) and Housing Choice Voucher (HCV) programs.
 This memorandum intends to serve as guidance for field offices and PHAs on admissions, continued occupancy, and termination policies in states that have enacted laws that allow the use of medical marijuana.
-Currently fourteen states (Alaska, California, Colorado, Hawaii, Maine, Michigan, Montana, Newada, New Jersey, New Mexico, Oregon, Rhode Island, Vermont, and Washington) and the District of Columbia have laws that legalize medical marijuana use.
+Currently fourteen states (Alaska, California, Colorado, Hawaii, Maine, Michigan, Montana, Nevada, New Jersey, New Mexico, Oregon, Rhode Island, Vermont, and Washington) and the District of Columbia have laws that legalize medical marijuana use.